Earthing system: Low-voltage systems

 In low-voltage networks, which distribute the electric power to the widest class of end users, the main concern for the design of earthing systems is the safety of consumers who use the electric appliances and their protection against electric shocks.
-The earthing system, in combination with protective devices such as fuses and residual current devices, must ultimately ensure that a person does not come into contact with a metallic object whose potential relative to the person's potential exceeds a safe threshold, typically set at about 50 V.
+The earthing system, in combination with protective devices such as fuses and residual current devices, must ultimately ensure that a person does not come into contact with a metallic object whose potential relative to the person's potential exceeds a safe threshold, typically set at about 50 V AC.

-While there was considerable national variation, most developed countries introduced 220 V, 230 V, or 240 V sockets with earthed contacts either just before or soon after World War II.
-However, in the United States and Canada, where the supply voltage is only 120 V, power outlets installed before the mid-1960s generally did not include a ground (earth) pin.
+Whilst historically there has been considerable national variation, most developed countries introduced 220 V, 230 V, or 240 V AC sockets with earthed contacts either just before or soon after World War II.
+However, in the United States and Canada, where the supply voltage is only 120 V relative to ground (two opposite-phase 120 V lines are used to provide 240 V), power outlets installed before the mid-1960s generally did not include a ground (earth) pin.
 In the developing world, local wiring practices may or may not provide a connection to an earth conductor.